Best Kratom Strains for Opiate Withdrawal

 The best kratom to offset withdrawal symptoms are generally the stronger red vein or green vein strains — but there are some exceptions.

-It’s important to go for something substantial when going through withdrawal because it could mean the difference between following through with your plan and getting off the drugs once and for all — and relapsing because the pain of the withdrawal was too great.
+It’s important to go for something substantial when going through withdrawal because it could mean the difference between getting off the drugs once and for all — and relapsing because the pain of withdrawal was too great.